 DMAIC stands for define, measure, analyse, improve, control.
 As is evident, the first three stages are the same, which might be why some people use the two interchangeably.
 The frameworks are also similar in that they use statistical data to identify quality-related challenges.
 They’re data intensive.
 Both focus on helping a company attain its goals.
 Another commonality is that Six Sigma Green Belts, Master Black Belts and Black Belts can implement the strategies.

 A notable difference is that DMAIC is used to improve new processes as opposed to developing new ones.
 This function is demonstrated in the last two steps.
-Where the customer-focused system has design and verify, DMAIC has improve and control.
+Where the customer-focused system has been designed and verified, DMAIC has improved and controlled.
 The ‘Improve’ stage involves testing and applying solutions to deal with the causes of performance issues.
 In ‘Control,’ you ensure that the improvements made in the previous step remain.

 DMAIC is designed for situations where processes, services or products have already been optimised but still don’t perform as desired.
 It focuses on process improvement by eliminating errors.
 Conversely, the other framework uses customer requirements to come up with a suitable design.
 While DMAIC measures the process, its counterpart concentrates on customer specifications.
 When all efforts for improvements still leave a product or process with unmet performance expectations, the design and verification methodology can be used to create a new process.